divine-ray/Servilia/Beings/Creatures/Faceless.md

 Upon careful inspection, you recognise their catastrophically degraded mental condition.

 Maybe you can try to help these lost fellows?
+Muddled in a sickly, brackish dark ooze which is best described as.. slimy ink?

 Their facial features are all destroyed, covered below horrible scars, seem to shape eerie patterns.
 You have a uneasy feeling trying to make out what these patterns mean.
 That shadow just moved, didn't it?
-These scars likely come from self-imposed injuries from their uncut nails, which would place a dragon in envy.
+These scars likely come from self-imposed injuries from their uncut nails, which would drown a dragon and their claws in envy.
 In fact, their entire body appears to be mistreated and neglected, starved to the bone, uncut hair... but...
 They seem to remember to wash themselves.
-Odd.
+There's no smell, aside from stale water.
-[[Report of a Broken Face]] leads to clues that they're still cognisant, or at least aware, but physically incapable of expressing themselves with dignity.
+The [[Report of a Broken Face]] leads to clues that they're still cognisant, or at least aware, but physically incapable of expressing themselves with dignity.

 > [!NOTE]- Outdated
 > Their faces are covered in long and poorly-healed scars, likely sourcing from scratching themselves with their horribly elongated nails that resemble talons or claws.